 A senior marketing executive and communications specialist he ran campaigns for some of Europe’s biggest brands in a 16 year stint south of the border.
 This included being the Scot at the heart of the Nationwide’s 10 year sponsorship of the England team.
 He ran the campaign to turn Stirling Albion into community ownership then ran the club when they completed the purchase.
 He went on to consult for Dunfermline Athletic, Heart of Midlothian and a range of others on community ownership issues.
 He is passionate advocate for fans having a say in the running of the game and he Co Founded the SFSA in 2015.
-In his spare team he coaches for Falkirk where his son plays and he follows Partick Thistle and the national team.
+Paul enjoys following Partick Thistle and the national team.
 Paul was the SFSA Chief Executive until July 2021, passing the role to Stuart Murphy.

 The SFSA has developed a range or working groups that are the real power behind moving the organisation forward.
 If you can contribute and have the expertise and would like to join one of these groups please get in touch:

 Marketing Gurus – have you got marketing or sponsorship experience and ideas that can change Scottish Football then you need to be part of this team.

 Digital and web team – Can you help us drive the organisation forward by developing our on line presence then join this group

 Writers and bloggers – Do you want to get your voice heard to our growing audience then start contribution to our weekly and monthly newsletters